Sketchware-Pro/Sketchware-Pro/README.md

  - Make sure that you're capable to mod.
  - Showing off on other contributors is seriously **not** allowed.
 We're a community.
- - When you fix, add or modify something in Sketchware Pro, write an explanation about what you've done, at best as comment of the commit adding the file to the repository.
+ - Tell why exactly you've made a change to something, at best in the commit's extended description.

 ## How to contribute